Remittance man

-In British history, a remittance man was an emigrant, often from Britain to a British colony, supported by regular payments from home on the expectation that he stay away.
+In British history, a remittance man was an emigrant, often from Britain to a British colony, who was supported by regular payments from home on the expectation that he would stay away.

-In this sense, remittance means the opposite of what it does now: i.e., money that migrants send to their home countries.
+In this sense, remittance means the opposite of today's meaning of money that migrants send to their home countries.

 Definitions

 "Remittance man" is defined in The Canadian Encyclopedia as "a term once widely used, especially in the West before WWI, for an immigrant living in Canada on funds remitted by his family in England, usually to ensure that he would not return home and become a source of embarrassment."